 Rob Walch is the VP of podcaster relations for Libsyn, the largest leading podcast network.
 Audio podcasting is currently in vogue, but has it always been that way?
 As one of the first podcasters from 2004, Walch reflects on the evolution of the platform and the benefits that an audio-only show offers its producers in editing, engagement, and monetization.
 Walch — who literally wrote the book on podcasting — also goes on record with advice for what hardware and software are available to an aspiring podcaster and the hosting and distribution benefits offered by Libsyn's premium service.

+This interview was recorded on September 12, 2014.
 Click past the jump for resources mentioned in this episode.

 Louis Roe interviews Delany Martinez, freelance writer.
 Making a living as a online freelance writer means you're competing in a global market, but it's still a small world, and reputations can be easily built — and ruined — with online tools like WriterAccess.
 Martinez discusses the challenges and benefits of working for a variety of clients as a freelance writer in today's economy.